 While much of the discussion about the benefits of legalizing same‐sex marriage has dealt with access to partners’ health insurance or issues of inheritance, the fundamental ability to develop a relationship is a basic economic benefit from legalization.
 It does not arise when alternative partnerships are legalized; only with legalized marriage do the same benefits accrue to same‐sex partners that have been available to opposite‐sex partners since Western legal systems were established.
 Our results, coupled with prior evidence that legalization does not reduce marriage rates among opposite‐sex couples and does not lower fertility, suggest that legalizing same‐sex marriage increased the well‐being of same‐sex couples without reducing the well‐being of opposite‐sex couples.
 Legalization appears to enhance welfare generally.

-This research brief is based on Daniel S. Hamermesh and Scott Delhommer, “Same‐Sex Couples and the Marital Surplus: The Importance of the Legal Environment,” NBER Working Paper no. 26875, March 2020, https://www.nber.org/papers/w26875.
+This research brief is based on Daniel S. Hamermesh and Scott Delhommer, “Same‐Sex Couples and the Marital Surplus: The Importance of the Legal Environment,” Journal of Policy Analysis and Management, forthcoming (2021), https://www.nber.org/papers/w26875.